MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/let-statement.md

 ---
 # Let statement

-Use the `let` statement to set a variable name equal to an expression or a function, or to create [views](schema-entities/views.md).
+A `let` statement is used to set a variable name equal to an expression or a function, or to create [views](schema-entities/views.md).
+The `let` statement binds the name to the calculation, not to the evaluated value of that calculation.

 `let` statements are useful for: